BobTheExplorer/BobTheExplorer/_posts/2022-2-28-The-Proper-Way-Hospital.md

 published: false
 ---

-Smack dab in a in a idealic Queens neighorhood lies the former Proper Way Hospital.
+Smack dab in a in a idealic Queens neighorhood lies the former Proper Way Hospital.(One hundred beds)